buddha216g/CarND-AdvancedLaneFinding/writeup_template.md

 ### Camera Calibration

-The code for this step is contained in the first code cell of the IPython notebook located in "https://github.com/buddha216g/CarND-AdvancedLaneFinding/blob/master/AdvancedLanes.ipynb" (under sections 'Read and print images' and 'camera caliberation').
+The code for this step is contained in the accompanying 'advancedLanes.ipynb' notebook located in (under sections 'Read and print images' and 'camera caliberation').

 I started by preparing "object points", which will be the (9, 6, 0) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (9, 6) plane at z=0, such that the object points are the same for each calibration image.
 However, i found that 3 of the 20 images are not populating.
 By taking a range for y (5,6) and x (6,7,8,9), i was able to get all images.